 We would always recommend speaking to an independent specialist* if you have suffered any form of cancer as they will be able to use their wealth of experience and knowledge to ensure that you apply to the insurance company that has the best chance of accepting your application and at the lowest possible premium.

 Based on a 35-year-old non-smoker applying for £200,000 level term assurance

 |Cancer Type||Skin Cancer (Basal cell carcinoma)||Breast Cancer||Bowel Cancer|

 |Date of diagnosis||2 years ago||6 months ago||2 years ago|

 |Disappear or Treatment / Surgically removed?||Surgically removed||Treatment.
 Ongoing||Surgically removed plus treatment|

 Can I get life insurance if I have previously been declined for cancer?

-Yes, it is possible to get life insurance if you have previously been declined life insurance, however it will depend on a number of factors and you should be prepared to pay a much higher premium as a result.
+Yes, it is possible to get life insurance if you have previously been declined life insurance, however, it will depend on a number of factors and you should be prepared to pay a much higher premium as a result.
 Being declined for having previously suffered from cancer does not automatically mean you will be declined by every life insurance company.
 An insurance company will always underwrite your application according to its own unique set of underwriting criteria and life insurance is a competitive market and so each application will be underwritten on its own merit.
-That said, every life insurance application will ask if you have previously been declined cover elsewhere and so any future insurer they will likely be on high alert.
+That said, every life insurance application will ask if you have previously been declined cover elsewhere and so any future insurer will likely be on high alert.

 The key is knowing which is the best insurer to approach based on your own unique circumstances and this can be carried out on your behalf by an independent specialist.
 We have personally vetted the services of a specialist independent broker that is an expert at arranging life insurance for those that have previously suffered cancer.
-We go into more detail about how to use an independent specialist to apply for life insurance.
+We go into more detail about how to use an independent specialist to apply for life insurance below.

 Which is the best life insurance company if I have previously suffered from cancer?